empirical-run/appwright/README.md

 npx appwright test --project ios
 ```

-#### Run tests on browserStack
+#### Run tests on BrowserStack

 Appwright supports BrowserStack out of the box.
-To run tests on BrowserStack, update the provider in above config:
+To run tests on BrowserStack, configure
+the provider in your config.

 ```ts
 {